-A strong sales enablement strategy will work to empower your sales professionals.
+A high performance sales enablement strategy will work to empower your sales professionals.
 But what does sales enablement for B2B companies mean exactly?

-Sales enablement is a collection of tools, processes, information and sales enablement collateral your sales teams can use to help them build stronger relationships with clients and convert more leads into customers.
+Sales enablement is a collection of tools, processes, information and sales collateral your sales teams can use to help them build stronger relationships with clients and convert more leads into customers.
 At a high level, it should describe what your team does, how your team does it, goals and main initiatives for the coming year.

 The idea behind sales enablement is simple.
 Imagine hiring a team of experienced sales professionals but providing them with limited resources, minimal information and vague guidelines.
 Now imagine that same team with ample sales resources, useful technology, informative content and goal-oriented guidelines.
 Sales Enablement are bound to be more efficient and effective at improving lead to conversion rates and reducing sales cycles.

 A solid sales enablement playbook will benefit your business in the following ways:

 - Allow for more up-selling or cross-selling opportunities